 14 days commencing:

 Study Engineering with us and you’ll explore the underlying principles behind the subject.
-Examine the strengths and limitations of a range of engineering problems including sustainable energy and technology and the connections between physics and mathematics in drawing a conclusion.
+Examine the strengths and limitations through a range of engineering problems from a field like sustainable energy or materials science, and find connections between physics and mathematics to find solutions.
 Once you’ve qualified, you’ll have the skills and aptitude to join the Engineering elite – after all, your industry is home to those who worked on the international space station and the Millennium bridge.
 The sky’s the limit.

 Learning in a small group (no more than 8 students and often fewer) means that you get quality time with your teacher and ask as many questions as you like!
 Through interactive learning, our teachers will guide you through new concepts and assign you practice tasks to build your knowledge and skills.
 You will also have an opportunity for group work, independent research, and homework assignments to be discussed in class.
 Small classes mean everyone gets to have their say, and students learn from debating with one another, as well as from their tutor.